 The basic idea is that a ggplot graphic layers geometric objects (circles, lines, etc), themes, and scales on top of data.

 You first start out with the base layer.
-It represents the empty ggplot layer defined by the ggplot() function.
+It represents the empty ggplot layer defined by the ggplot() function with the data object whose variable(s) you want to graph.

 ggplot(neighces)